cosmos/cosmos/FAQ.md

 If a validator misbehaves on its own by double-signing at the same height &amp;
 round, then the evidence is very short and simple -- it's just the two conflicting votes.
-This evidence can be included in the the AtomHub as a Slash transaction, and the validator will immediately become inactive and slashed after the Slash transaction gets committed.
+This evidence can be included in the the CosmosHub as a Slash transaction, and the validator will immediately become inactive and slashed after the Slash transaction gets committed.

-If there is a zone fork, either of the Atom Hub or any of the zones, the two conflicting commits also constitute evidence.
+If there is a zone fork, either of the Cosmos Hub or any of the zones, the two conflicting commits also constitute evidence.
 This is a much more complicated data structure.
 It is guaranteed to slash at least 1/3 of the validators' atoms for that zone.